medkrimi/Sitecore.Commerce.Headstart.NextJS.Inception/README.md

 # Sitecore Commerce Seller app
 Welcome to Sitecore Commerce Seller App.
-This is a basic implementation of the Sitecore Commerce using the Order Cloud Javascript SDK.
+This is a basic implementation of the Sitecore Commerce using the OrderCloud Javascript SDK.
-You can use it as a starting point to discover, undrestand and learn more about the Sitecore Commerce Order Cloud capabilities.
+You can use it as a starting point to discover, understand, and learn more about the Sitecore Commerce OrderCloud capabilities.

-This app showcase different marketplace scenarios and commerce strategies B2B, B2C, B2B2C.
+This app showcase different marketplace scenarios and commerce strategies: B2B, B2C, B2B2C.

-## What is Sitecore Commerce Order Cloud?
+## What is Sitecore Commerce OrderCloud?
 ----
 [OrderCloud](https://ordercloud.io/discover/platform-overview) is a B2B, B2C, B2X commerce and marketplace development platform,
 OrderCloud delivers cloud-based, API-first, headless eCommerce architecture.
 Limitless customizations and endless freedom for growth to support your complete commerce strategy.

 ## What is Sitecore Commerce Seller App?
 ----
-A **simple**, **powerful** and **flexible** Commerce Seller Application built on top of Sitecore [Order Cloud API](https://ordercloud.io/api-reference) and the [Javascript SDK](https://www.npmjs.com/package/ordercloud-javascript-sdk) built with:
+A **simple**, **powerful** and **flexible** Commerce Seller Application built on top of Sitecore [OrderCloud API](https://ordercloud.io/api-reference) and the [Javascript SDK](https://www.npmjs.com/package/ordercloud-javascript-sdk) built with:
 * React
 * Next.JS
 * Typescript